Leaves of Absence

 Short Term Disability

-When a nonexempt or administrative employee suffers from a serious health condition or injury unrelated to work that requires him/ her to be away from work for more than 14 days, the employee should apply for Short-term Disability benefits through the college's insurance provider.
+When an employee (staff or faculty) suffers from a serious health condition or injury unrelated to work that requires him/ her to be away from work for more than 30 days, the employee should apply for Short-term Disability benefits through the college's insurance provider.
 Short-term Disability Benefit Claim forms are available through the Human Resources office.

 Long Term Disability

 Long-term disability benefits begin after short-term disability is exhausted.
 Refer to: Benefits Summary for Long Term Disability Insurance.

 Employees who are members of the military reserve or National Guard will be granted a leave of absence without pay for their mandatory training, or for any of the following reasons:

 - Active military duty, active duty for training, initial active duty training, inactive duty training, full time National Guard Duty, or fitness for duty examination.

 - Employees must provide their supervisor with the Notice to Service documents, which will be forwarded to Human Resources to be retained in the employee's personnel file.
 Employees on military leave will be entitled to the following benefits:

 - The use of earned personal/vacation pay for part or all of the leave period; or